luisdavim/synthetic-checker/README.md

 ### Watching ingress resources

 When running as a service in a k8s cluster, the tool can also watch `Ingress` resources and automatically setup checks for them.
+By default, the tool will setup DNS and connection checks for each ingress.
+It will check that all the host names resolve and will check if port 443 is reacheable on the ingress's LBs and that the TLS certFile is not about to expire.
 You can annotate your `Ingress` resources to control the checks configuration.
+No HTTP checks willl be create if both the endpoints and the configFrom annotations are missing.
+If the `synthetic-checker/configFrom` annotation is set, and points to a valid secret, but the `synthetic-checker/endpoints` is not, an HTTP check will be set up with an empty endpoint.

 ```yaml
 apiVersion: networking.k8s.io/v1